bettercallsean/CountdownWordFinder/README.md

 ![input](images/input.png)

-The output from which will be a bit of a mess (I'll clean this up eventually), but will contain the 5-9 letter words for the given input.
+The output from which will be a bit of a mess, but will contain the 5-9 letter words for the given input.

 ![output1](images/output1.png)
 ![output2](images/output2.png)